-A. I am applying to begin the coordinated program for the fall semester of the next academic year, which begins August 26, 2024.
-I understand that I must satisfy the program admission requirements stated in the college catalog, which includes completion of all nutrition courses with a minimum grade of a "B", and a Viterbo University cumulative grade point average through the second semester of the third year of 3.0 on a four-point scale.
-My current cumulative grade point average (available on VitNet Degree Audit) is \\\\\\.
-The grades I earned in the following classes are:

-Introduction to the Profession (Nutr 140)

-Basic Foods (Nutr 173)

-Food Science (NUTR 273)

-Human Nutrition (NUTR 340)

-Advanced Human Nutrition (NUTR 341)

-Attach a copy of your degree audit (which includes spring 2024 final grades) to this application

-B. Occasionally, exceptions are made for students who are unable to complete courses prior to entering the coordinated program.
-Please list any such courses you would need to take your fourth and fifth years and the semester (include summers) you plan to complete these requirements.

-First/Second/Third Years Semester I plan to take these Courses Needed (include semester and year)

-- C. The faculty of the Nutrition & Dietetics Department is interested in helping you meet any individual goals you have.
-Enclose a 1-2 page letter with this form that discusses your professional goals at this time.
-As part of this letter you may discuss areas of dietetics that interest you (sports nutrition, working with the elderly, etc.).
-You may also list any areas in which you feel you could either benefit from additional help or areas in which you would like enrichment.
-(Examples: writing for the public, speaking before a large group, individual counseling, research, applying math principles, etc.) - 1) Include your plans or goals during the professional phase of the program.
+A. 26, inc gra cur m applying to begin the coordinated program for the fall semester of the next academic year, which begins August 2024.
+I understand that I must satisfy the program admission requirements stated in the college catalog, which ludes completion of all nutrition courses with a minimum grade of a "B", and a Viterbo University cumulative de point average through the second semester of the third year of 3.0 on a four-point scale.
+My current mulative grade point average ( available on VitNet Degree Audit ) is The grades I earned in the owing classes are: Introduction to the Profession (Nutr 140) Basic Foods (Nutr 173) Food Science (NUTR 273) Human Nutrition (NUTR 340) Advanced Human Nutrition (NUTR 341) Att ach : a copy of your degree audit (which includes spring 2024 final grades) to this application В. coc casionally, exceptions are made for students who are unable to complete courses prior to entering the ordinated program.
+Please list any such courses you would need to take your fourth and fifth years and the nester (include summers) you plan to complete these requirements.
+First/Second/Third Years Courses Needed Semester I plan to take these (include semester and year) C. End ma are (Ex e faculty of the Nutrition & Dietetics Department is interested in helping you meet any individual goals you have. close a 1-2 page letter with this form that discusses your professional goals at this time.
+As part of this letter you y discuss areas of dietetics that interest you (sports nutrition, working with the elderly, etc.).
+You may also list any less in which you feel you could either benefit from additional help or areas in which you would like enrichment. amples: writing for the public, speaking before a large group, individual counseling, research, applying math inciples, etc.) 1) Include your plans or goals during the professional phase of the program.
 What have been your biggest personal or academic challenges or obstacles?
 What are your strengths?
-How will both your strengths and challenges affect your plans during the professional phase? - 2) Are you interested in any one area of dietetics?
-What has sparked your interest and what experiences in this area would you like to continue? - D. The application packet MUST BE uploaded to Moodle by 4:00 pm on May 19, 2024.
+How will both your strengths and challenges affect your plans during the professional phase?
+2) Are you interested in any one area of dietetics?
+What has sparked your interest and what experiences in this area would you like to continue?
+D. The application packet MUST BE uploaded to Moodle by 4:00 pm on May 19, 2024.
 Written notification from the Coordinated Program Director of your acceptance or non-acceptance into the program will be emailed out no later than May 31, 2024.